-Now who wouldn’t want to cut their perfectly cooked, sizzling steak with a blade made from an old truck leaf spring?
-Tell that your friend who is not into knives and they will surely think you mad!
-But around these parts, we know that one of the best steels to recycle for kitchen knife use is that found in automotive leaf springs.
+Now who wouldn't want to cut their perfectly cooked, sizzling steak with a blade made from an old truck leaf spring?
+Around these parts, we know that one of the best steels to recycle for kitchen knife use is that found in automotive leaf springs.
 These auto cast-offs are usually made from 5160 steel, which is a wonderful alloy for many knife blade applications.
-In fact several highly regarded custom knife makers use this steel source for their (sometimes) expensive creations.
+In fact, several highly regarded custom knife makers use this steel source for their (sometimes) expensive creations.
 These knives are carbon steel so you need to keep them dry after using and washing or they will rust.

 We discovered Daovua, a Vietnamese company, just over a year ago.
 And while their first blades could best be described as project knives, input from our customers and us, and the blacksmith's willingness to listen and learn, has resulted in a huge improvement in quality.